-Rev. Konkol interned (2003-2004) and later served a parish with the Evangelical Lutheran Church in Guyana (2005-2007), where he also lectured at the Lutheran Lay Academy, hosted international mission groups for the Lutheran Camp & Retreat Centre, advised the National Youth Commission, and co-hosted the nationally televised broadcast, “Word for the World”.
-Konkol served on a variety of community organizing committees, many of which focused on ecumenical and interfaith cooperation, poverty, children and youth development, and ecological sustainability.
+Konkol interned (2003-2004) and later served a parish with the Evangelical Lutheran Church in Guyana (2005-2007).
+He also lectured at the Lutheran Lay Academy, hosted international mission groups for the Lutheran Camp & Retreat Centre, advised the National Youth Commission, and co-hosted the nationally televised broadcast, “Word for the World”.
+He served on a variety of community organizing committees, many of which focused on ecumenical and interfaith cooperation, poverty, children and youth development, and ecological sustainability.

-From 2008-2012, Rev. Konkol served in South Africa as Country Coordinator of the Young Adults in Global Mission program of the ELCA, while also assisting in parish ministry alongside isiZulu-speaking congregations of the Evangelical Lutheran Church in Southern Africa, and lecturing at the Lutheran Theological Institute.
-He completed a Master of Theology degree with the University of KwaZulu-Natal (South Africa) Theology & Development program in 2010, and is currently a Ph.D. candidate in the same institution and program.
+From 2008-2012, Konkol served in South Africa as Country Coordinator of the Young Adults in Global Mission program of the ELCA.
+He also assisted in parish ministry alongside isiZulu-speaking congregations of the Evangelical Lutheran Church in Southern Africa, lectured at the Lutheran Theological Institute, and participated with the World Council of Churches and Lutheran World Federation in the Conference of the Parties to the United Nations Framework Convention on Climate Change.

-An avid writer, Rev. Konkol is a regular contributor for Sojourners, and has published articles for The Huffington Post, Patheos, Living Lutheran, The Lutheran, Journal of Lutheran Ethics, Capitol Times, Wisconsin State Journal, Mankato Free Press, The Star Tribune, and numerous others.
-He recently published chapters for Living on the Edge: Essays in Honour of Steve de Gruchy, Activist and Theologian (Cluster Publications, 2013) and in 101 Testimonies of Hope (Testimonies of Hope Publications).
+Konkol contributes as a featured writer for the Huffington Post and Sojourners, and has published articles for Patheos, Living Lutheran, The Lutheran, Journal of Lutheran Ethics, Capitol Times, Wisconsin State Journal, Mankato Free Press, Milwaukee Journal Sentinel, The Star Tribune, and numerous others.
+He recently published chapters for Living on the Edge: Essays in Honour of Steve de Gruchy, Activist and Theologian (Cluster Publications) and 101 Testimonies of Hope (Testimonies of Hope Publications).
 His book on mission, accompaniment, and dehumanization is expected to be released with Fortress Press in 2017.

 B.S., Viterbo University (La Crosse, WI); M.Div., Luther Seminary (St. Paul, MN); M.Th., University of KwaZulu-Natal (Pietermaritzburg, South Africa); Ph.D., University of KwaZulu-Natal (Pietermaritzburg, South Africa)